BrownKnight/pen-path-archive/README.md

     the `<input_image_path>` and `output_directory` parameters can be omitted, in which case the default values `test/multi_char/all-chars.jpeg` and `test/image_input` will be used respectively

-3. Follow steps 3 & 4 in the "Using the Demo Images" section to extract edges from these images
+3. Follow steps 3 & 4 in the [Using the Demo Images](#Using-the-demo-images) section to extract edges from these images you have generated

-## Directory/Script Structure
+## Directory and Script Structure
 ### `/path_recovery.py`

 The main entry point for the whole system.
 This script will take a single or a directory of input images, extract the